YouTransactor-SAS/miniPOS-SampleApp/README.md

 This repository provides a step by step documentation for YouTransactor's miniPOS SDK, that enables you to integrate our proprietary card terminal(s) to accept credit and debit card payments (incl.
 VISA, MasterCard, American Express and more).

-The miniPOS is a standolone POS solution which has the connectivity capability via WI-FI and 4G/2G.
+The miniPOS is a standalone POS solution which has the connectivity capability via WI-FI and 4G/2G.
 The Payment application runs on the terminal it self.
 The device integrates 3 processors : Modem processor, Secure processor (SVPP) and WI-FI processor.
 The modem processor is the applicatif processor and the mobile connectivity provider.
 The Secure processor manages the communication with the card and the secure operations.
 The WI-FI processor provides the WI-FI connectivity.

 We give our clients the possibility to develop their payment applicationon the modem, however we provide binaries of the two firmwares WI-FI and secure processor (SVPP).
-Since the relation between Modem and the two others processor is a Master-Slave relation.
-So, The MODEM drives this two processors.
+Since the relation between Modem and the two others processor is a Master-Slave relationship,The MODEM drives these two processors.
 The main function of the SDK is to send RPC commands to the SVPP and the WI-FI in order to drive them.
 The SDK provides also a payment, update and log APIs.

 The SDK contains several modules:  RPC, Payment, MDM, Network.